RReverser/wasm-bindgen-rayon/README.md

   </tr>
 </table>

-## Caveats

-Before we get started, check out caveats listed in the [wasm-bindgen threading docs](https://rustwasm.github.io/wasm-bindgen/examples/raytrace.html).
-While this library specifically targets Rayon and automatically provides the necessary shims for you, some of the caveats still apply.

 ## Setting up

 In order to use `SharedArrayBuffer` on the Web, you need to enable [cross-origin isolation policies](https://web.dev/coop-coep/).
 Check out the linked article for details.